excessive/DOMy/_spec/README.md

 ***Virtual Input Events™ is a processing layer for events that can take in raw input from love or from any other source (e.g. network).
 VIE can be toggled in part or in full to allow full customization of if and when the GUI should be accepting input, and from where (e.g. only enable mouse events if some flag is set).***

-**Capture:** Event propogates forward through document hierarchy from least significant object to most.
+**Bubble:** Event propagates up through document hierarchy from the target object to the root ancestor.

-**Bubble:** Event propogates back through document hierarchy from most significant object to least.
+**Capture:** Event propagates down through document hierarchy from the root ancestor to the target object.

-**Catch:** Object takes over event and stops propogation from going further.
+**Catch:** Object takes over event and stops propagation from going further.

 ### Mouse Events

 * **on_mouse_enter**
     * Mouse cursor begins hovering over object
-    * No propogation
+    * No propagation
 * **on_mouse_over**
     * Mouse cursor is hovering over object
-    * No propogation
+    * No propagation
 * **on_mouse_leave**
     * Mouse cursor stops hovering over object
-    * No propogation
+    * No propagation
 * **on_mouse_pressed**
     * Mouse button is pressed while hovering over object
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_mouse_released**
     * Mouse button is released while hovering over object
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_mouse_clicked**
     * Mouse button is both pressed and released while hovering over object
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_mouse_down**
     * Mouse button is held down
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch

 ### Keyboard Events

 * **on_key_pressed**
     * A key is pressed
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_key_released**
     * A key is released
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_key_down**
     * A key is held down
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_text_input**
     * Text is inputted into LOVE